 In most cases, a child won't testify at a court hearing unless there's an emergency.
 Oklahoma judges try to keep children out of their parent's custody battles.
 However, as discussed above, there are many ways for a judge to hear a child's preference without the child ever stepping foot in a courtroom.

-If you find yourself in a situation where you and the other parent can't agree about who should have custody, the best decision is to contact an experienced Oklahoma family law attorney to represent your interests.
-Contested custody cases are very difficult to navigate as a self-represented person.
+If you find yourself in a situation where you and the other parent can't agree about who should have custody, you might want to contact a local Oklahoma family law attorney for advice.
+For more information on child custody in Oklahoma, see our article Child Custody and Visitation in Oklahoma.